domesticatedviking/TextyMcSpeechy/docs/running_custom_piper_voices_on_GPU.md

 ## Part 2: Connecting Home Assistant to your running docker container
 1. Install the Wyoming Protocol integration if it isn't installed already.
 2. If it is already installed, click the ADD SERVICE button
       -  In the `Host` field, use the IP address of the computer running your docker container. (eg 192.168.1.xxx).
+A hostname may also work here.
       -  In the `Port` field, use `10200` (or whatever port you configured for piper to use in the docker container)
 3. In the Wyoming protocol integration menu, optionally change the entity name to `piper_gpu` by clicking the `1 entity` link, then click the piper entity on the following screen, in the dialog box that appears, click the gear icon, then change the `Entity id` to `tts.piper_gpu` and click `update`.